Are we looking at the next big move in The Bank of Nova Scotia (BNS)?

 Sponsored

-The stock witnessed a 2.54% gain in the last 1 month and extending the period to 3 months gives it a -0.71%, and is 2.73% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.11% over the week and 1.27% over the month.
+The stock witnessed a -2.94% loss in the last 1 month and extending the period to 3 months gives it a -3.95%, and is -2.67% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.63% over the week and 1.32% over the month.

 The Bank of Nova Scotia (BNS) Analyst Forecasts